stevedemirev/StrategyTester/README.md

 ```

 Once the program is running, select an option given:
 - 1: Backtest strategies using Historical Financial Data for the S&P 500 ($SPY)
 - 2: Backtest strategies using Historical Financial Data for a specific stock you input (i.e $MSFT, $AAPL, $TSLA)
 - 3: View the comparative results of each strategy tested against the others using data from each individual stock from the S&P 500.

 Next input how far back your backtest will be:
 - End date will always be today
-    - Start date will be based in years before current day.
+- Start date will be based in years before the current day.

 I hope you find this program somewhat interesting.
 Please be sure to comment any errors, miscalculations, or bugs.
 Thank you!